erincrockett/BiodiversityChangeInQuebec/README.md

 # BiodiversityChangeInQuebec
 Code a data for the paper:

 Crockett ETH, M Vellend, and EM Bennett.
-Temporal stability of tree biodiversity over 35 years in northern forests at different scales, levels, and dimensions of diversity.
+Tree biodiversity in northern forests shows temporal stability over 35 years at different scales, levels, and dimensions.

 ## Code